 \section{q Poincar\'e type Inequality.}

 In this section we present the proof of the q Spectral Gap type inequality (\ref{2.2Pap2}).
-In the case of quadratic interactions $V(x,y)=(x-y)^2$ one can calculate (see [B-H] and [H]) with the use of the Deuschel-Stroock relative entropy inequality (see [D-S]) and the Herbst argument (see [L] and [H]).
-Herbst's argument states that if a probability measure $\mu$ satisfies the (LS2) inequality and a function $F$ is Lipschitz continues with $\Vert F \Vert_{Lips}\leq 1$ and such that $\mu (F)=0$, then for some small $\epsilon$ we have For $\mu=\mathbb{E}^{i,\omega}$ and $F=\frac{\nabla_j V(x_i-x_j)-\mathbb{E}^{i,\omega}\nabla_j V(x_i-x_j)}{2}$ we then obtain uniformly on the boundary conditions $\omega$, because of hypothesis $(H0)$.
-In the more general case however examined in this work, where interactions may be non quadratic and the (H0) property does not hold, the Herbst argument cannot be applied.
-In this and next sections, following [Pa], we show how one can bound exponential quantities like the last one with the use of the projection of the infinite dimensional Gibbs measure and hypothesis (H1) and (H2).
+In the case of quadratic interactions $V(x,y)=(x-y)^2$ one can calculate (see \cite{B-H} and \cite{H}) with the use of the Deuschel-Stroock relative entropy inequality (see \cite{D-S}) and the Herbst argument (see \cite{L} and \cite{H}).
+Herbst's argument states that if a probability measure $\mu$ satisfies the (LS2) inequality and a function $F$ is Lipschitz continues with $\Vert F \Vert_{Lips}\leq 1$ and such that $\mu (F)=0$, then for some small $\epsilon$ we have For $\mu=\mathbb{E}^{i,\omega}$ and $F=\frac{\nabla_j V(x_i-x_j)-\mathbb{E}^{i,\omega}\nabla_j V(x_i-x_j)}{2}$ we then obtain uniformly on the boundary conditions $\omega$, because of the hypothesis that $\mathbb{E}^{i,\omega}$ satisfies the Log-Sobolev-q Inequality with a constant $c$ uniformly with respect to the boundary conditions $\omega$.
+In the more general case however examined in this work, where interactions may be non quadratic and the LSq inequality does not hold for $\mathbb{E}^{i,\omega} $ uniformly on $\omega$, the Herbst argument cannot be applied.
+In this and next sections, following \cite{Pa1}, we show how one can bound exponential quantities like the last one with the use of the projection of the infinite dimensional Gibbs measure and hypothesis (C1) and (C2).